HenrykHaniewicz/PulseBlast/README.md

 fwpy PSRTemplate.py
 ```

-If you do not wish to use the GUI, the template program can also be used via CLI.
+If you do not wish to use the GUI, the template program can also be used via Command Line Interface (CLI).
 To create templates using CLI, use the following command in the terminal:

 ```shell
 python PSRTemplate.py -b [frequency_band] -d [directories_to_search_for_psrfits_files_in] -o [output_directory_and_filename]